Scaled Composites Pond Racer

-The Scaled Composites Pond Racer (Company designation Model 158) was a twin-engine twin-boom aircraft developed for Bob Pond by Burt Rutan and his company Scaled Composites.
+The Scaled Composites Pond Racer (Company designation Model 158) was a twin-engine twin-boom racing aircraft developed for Bob Pond by Burt Rutan and his company Scaled Composites.

 Reason for creation

 Bob Pond commissioned the design with the idea of developing a modern aircraft that could compete with the vintage warbirds in the Unlimited Class at the Reno air races.
 Bob Pond was concerned that each year at the Reno Air Races, valuable and historic aircraft were being crashed and destroyed, not to mention many engines being damaged or wrecked beyond repair.
 The Pond Racer was hoped to be an alternative to vintage aircraft like the P-51 Mustang and the Hawker Sea Fury that would be as fast and spectacular in the air as the warbirds.

 Design

 The airframe was constructed of composite materials, carbon fiber and Kevlar.
 This resulted in a very light, strong aircraft.
 To power the plane two Electramotive 3 liter V-6 engines were chosen.
 These were based on the Nissan VG30 automobile engine.
 The engines were originally developed for auto racing and were turbocharged to produce 1000 hp.
 However, those fitted to the Pond Racer only ever achieved a peak of around 600 hp.
 The engines drove 4-bladed propellers via propeller speed reduction units.